ced4rtree/documentation/Swerve Tuning.md

 Swerve wheels consist of two parts: the **azimuth** controls where the wheel points, while the **drive** actually runs the wheels.
-Both parts need to be well-tuned for a robot to drive well.
+Both parts need to be well-tuned for a robot to drive well (though it's not hard to get azimuth well-tuned).

 ## Step 1: Put the robot on blocks
 For tuning the azimuths, the robot needs to be off the ground.
 Get some blocks (there's a bin with plastic blocks of various shapes somewhere in the shop that works nicely, other kinds of blocks will also work) and use them to get the robot off the ground.
 Make sure the wheels won't hit or grip anything when rotating + driving.